History of Real estate in Timeline

 Real estate

-1908: National Association of Realtors Founded
+1908: National Association of Realtors founded

 In 1908, the National Association of Realtors was founded in Chicago.

-In 1929, the stock market crash and the subsequent Great Depression in the U.S. caused a major drop in real estate worth and prices, resulting in a 50% depreciation over the next four years.
+In 1929, the stock market crash and the Great Depression in the U.S. caused a major drop in real estate worth and prices, resulting in a 50% depreciation over the next four years.

 1933: Banking Act of 1933